Canal threats and a hotel battle: Trump’s long, weird history with Panama

 Canal threats, money-laundering claims and a hotel battle: Trump’s long, weird history with Panama

-Landmark Trump project in Panama City saw lawsuits, shoving matches, and money laundering allegations before Trump lost it in hostile takeover
+Major Trump project in Panama City brought lawsuits, shoving matches and money-laundering allegations before Trump lost it in hostile takeover

 Your support helps us to tell the story